-Coupons are interest payments on a bond.
-To a large group of investors, coupons are the main reason for purchasing a certain bond.
+Coupons are the interest payments a holder of a bond receives and the issuer of a bond pays.
+To a large group of investors, coupon income is the main reason for purchasing a certain bond.

 The amount of coupon income an investor receives is subject to the coupon rate, the coupon payment frequency and the nominal holding in a bond.

-(Coupon Rate / Coupon Payment Frequency) * Nominal Holding.
+(Coupon Rate / Coupon Payment Frequency) x Nominal Holding.

 In this case it is (7.625% / 2) x $1,000,000 = $38,125.00.